humm-devadmin/hummdocs/docs/platforms/woocommerce.md

 ![32.png](/img/platforms/woocommerce/32.png)

-2 - From the top bar, click on **Payments** and then on **Oxipay**.
+2 - From the top bar, click on **Payments** and then on **Humm**.

 ![33.png](/img/platforms/woocommerce/33.png)

-Below is a screenshot of the various Oxipay settings available and what they are for.
+Below is a screenshot of the various Humm settings available and what they are for.

 ![34.png](/img/platforms/woocommerce/34.png)

-**Enabled**: Enables or disables Oxipay
+**Enabled**: Enables or disables Humm

 **Shop Name**: Your store name that will be displayed in WooCommerce email receipts to customers

-**Oxipay Region**: Region where your store is located as per your merchant agreement.
+**Humm Region**: Region where your store is located as per your merchant agreement.

-**Test Mode**: For troubleshooting of issues or testing of Oxipay's user experience.
+**Test Mode**: For troubleshooting of issues or testing of Humm's user experience.

 **Modal Checkout**: Completes transaction on your store for a more seamless experience.

-**Price Widget**: Displays an Oxipay price widget on each of your store's product pages. (**Recommended**)
+**Price Widget**: Displays an Humm price widget on each of your store's product pages. (**Recommended**)

-**Top Banner Widget**: Displays an Oxipay banner at the top of all pages.
+**Top Banner Widget**: Displays an Humm banner at the top of all pages.
 (Australian stores only)

-**Top Banner on FrontPage Only**: Displays an Oxipay banner at the top of the FrontPage only.
+**Top Banner on FrontPage Only**: Displays an Humm banner at the top of the FrontPage only.
 (Australian stores only)

-**Pre-select Checkout Button**: Adds a button to the cart page to quickly checkout with Oxipay.
+**Pre-select Checkout Button**: Adds a button to the cart page to quickly checkout with Humm.

 **Pre-select Button Order**: Determines the order in which the pre-select button is displayed.
 Lower numbers are displayed first.
 Default is 20.